wassimbj/stupidfancywords/README.md

 ## `Uncategorized`

-- **Fire/Call/Trigger :** you will see these words a lot and everywhere, it just means execute a function.
+- **Fire/Call/Trigger/Invoke :** you will see these words a lot and everywhere, it just means execute/run a function.

 - **Compile :** Compiler transforms code written in a high-level programming language into the machine code, at once (all code in a file), before program runs.